 Want to know how to avoid water retention during pregnancy?
 Here are four effective tips to reduce the sensation of heavy legs and reduce those annoying swellings!

-1. Regular physical activity
+1. Regular exercise

-Contrary to popular belief, drinking plenty of flu ids is a natural solution.
+Contrary to popular belief, drinking plenty of fluids is a natural solution.
 By consuming at least 1.5 liters of fluids a day, your body is better able to eliminate toxins and the circulation of stagnant water will be more fluid.

 3. Wear compression stockings or tights

-Tights and compression stockings are also very effective in combating pregnancy-related water retention.
+Tights and support stockings are also very effective in combating pregnancy-related water retention.
 Theyactivate venous return and relieve swollen legs.
 The models sold today in pharmacies are relatively discreet and comfortable.
 These medical devices are reimbursed by Social Security up to a limit of 8 pairs per year.
 You can ask your midwife or gynecologist for a prescription.

-4. Elevate your legs to improve circulation
+4. Elevate your legs for better circulation

 Elevate your legs when sitting or lying down.
 To stimulate blood circulation, you can, for example, slide a rolled-up blanket under your mattress to raise it, or place a maternity cushion under your feet.